Blackheath F.C.: Later history

 Blackheath initially played its matches on the Heath (meeting and changing at the Princess of Wales public house) but occasional interruptions from spectators led the club to move, initially to a private field (Richardson's Field) in Blackheath before moving to the Rectory Field in 1883.

 On 27 March 1871, England (captained by Blackheath's captain and with three other Club players in the 20-strong side) played Scotland at Raeburn Place, Edinburgh, losing by one point.
 This was the first international rugby union game in history.
 Richardson's Field hosted the first England v.
 Wales fixture on 19 February 1881, which England won, again with four Club players in the side.
 In 1982 Blackheath joined the list of winning teams at the Glengarth Sevens at Stockport R.U.F.C.

-Blackheath were one of the opponents for The Original All Blacks on their 1905–06 northern hemisphere tour, the first-ever New Zealand rugby union tour outside of Australasia.
-The touring side ran out 32–0 victors.

 After 158 years it was announced that the 2015–16 season would be the last playing at the historic Rectory Field as the club had made the difficult decision to move to their training ground, Well Hall in Eltham, for the 2016–17 season to maximise matchday revenue and to continue developing for the future.
 Blackheath played their last game at the Rectory Field on 30 April 2016, beating Blaydon 45–17.